AnnaGerber/little-bits-js/6.turn/instructions.md

 You can find a copy of this code in [6.turn/turn.js](./turn.js)

+Run the code from the terminal e.g.

+    node 6.turn/turn.js

 ### What you'll see

 This project shows how we can write directly to pins via the board object.